 While the American Diabetes Association may have a national reach, regional support services are available.
 The Greater NYC/ NJ branch is committed to raising awareness and support for citizens living with diabetes.
 For those living with, caring for, or wanting to lend support to diabetes, volunteer work is always needed.
 The website for this branch connects prospective volunteers to local opportunities.

-The mission statement of Camp Nejeda Foundation shares its purpose is to “enhance the lives of people with Type 1 diabetes and their families through education, empowerment, camaraderie, supportive programs, and fun.”
+The mission statement of Camp Nejeda Foundation is to “enhance the lives of people with Type 1 diabetes and their families through education, empowerment, camaraderie, supportive programs, and fun.”
 Dating back to 1958, this camp teaches children diabetes management skills while offering a safe environment to learn and grow.
+And, the Camp offers family and adult-focused programming to help everyone learn how to manage life with diabetes.
 While typical summer activities turned virtual this year, Camp Nejeda has still maintained the pillars of the foundation.
-For more information on Came Nejeda and ways to support this worthy cause, check out their site.
+For more information on Came Nejeda and ways to support this worthy cause, check out the site.

 Diabetes is a manageable condition, but only when equitable resources are available to all involved.
 Those living with diabetes and their caretakers and loved ones require education in a variety of areas.
 The New Jersey Academy of Physicians has rounded up such a list, which includes education for racial minorities, multi-lingual patients, patients experiencing difficult decision making, those navigating the use of insulin, and more.
 Click here to be connected with this support list.